 Prof. Weathers is an internationally recognized expert on Artemisia annua and artemisinin, having worked with the plant and its phytochemicals including the antimalarial drug, artemisinin, for >25 years.
 She is a Fellow of AAAS and SIVB, won many awards, given many national and international presentations, reviews manuscripts for many journals and proposals for many national and international funding agencies.
-She is an Associate Editor for two journals.
+She is an Associate Editor for multiple journals.
 Her lab was the first to genetically transform A. annua.
-Of her > 100 peer-reviewed papers, about a third focus on bioreactors and another third on artemisinin or A. annua.
+Of her > 130 peer-reviewed papers, about a third focus on bioreactors and another third on artemisinin or A. annua and now also including A. afra.
 She also has 3 patents (2 more pending).
-As of August 2016 her Google H index was 37 with >3600 citations.
-She spearheaded the edible A. annua concept for treating malaria and other diseases and has led all research to date on the project to establish proof-of-concept.
+As of January 2022, her Google H index was 46 with nearly 6,500 citations and an i10 index of 96.
+She spearheaded the edible A. annua concept for treating malaria and other diseases and has led research to date on the project to establish proof-of-concept.
 She has supervised >20 MS and 16 PhD students and more than 80 undergraduate projects with about half of all theses and projects related to artemisinin/Artemisia.
-For >30 yrs she has managed a multidisciplinary research lab that may consist of a mix of visiting scientists, postdocs, graduate and undergraduate students in engineering, biology and biochemistry.
+For >30 yrs she has managed a multidisciplinary research lab that may consist of a mix of visiting scientists, postdocs, graduate and undergraduate students in engineering, biology, and biochemistry.
 She has hosted Fulbright Fellows and visiting international students in her lab.
-Besides teaching 2 courses a year, she has obtained significant funding from NSF, NASA, NIH, USDA, and the private sector for her research and students.
+Besides teaching 2-4 courses a year, she has obtained significant funding from NIH, NSF, NASA, USDA, and the private sector for her research and students.
 She has also consulted to the Biotechnology Industry since the mid-1980s.